RaceClocker supports various race start formats that are common across many sports. Our start options are:

 The message will disappear as soon as connectivity is available again, the timer will then reconnect to the race server and synch all buffered timing data.
 As long as connectivity has not been restored, make sure to keep the window open.

-Additionally, next to times that have not been synched with the RaceClocker server due to loss of connectivity a yellow warning triangle will appear instead of green check.
-As soon as connectivity is restored all yellow triangles will get replaced with green checks, indicating that all time stamps have been received on the server and visible in the Timer Dashboard.
+Additionally, next to times that have not been synched with the RaceClocker server due to loss of connectivity a red warning triangle will appear instead of a blue check mark.
+As soon as connectivity is restored all red triangles will get replaced with blue check marks, indicating that all time stamps have been received on the server and visible in the Timer Dashboard.

 When a time stamp gets 'undone' by the timekeeper or by the race manager this is also indicated in the history.
 Any undone time can also be 'redone' in case of accidental removal or overwriting.